vbrz2312/CynicismSpanishCorpus/README.md

 ![imagen](https://github.com/vbrz2312/CynicismSpanishCorpus/assets/26387527/c16e4c53-93fb-474a-95e5-397912bab702)

 To cite this corpus :
+Samuel Gonzalez-Lopez and Steven Bethard.
+2023.
+Transformer-based cynical expression detection in a corpus of Spanish YouTube reviews.
+In Proceedings of the 13th Workshop on Computational Approaches to Subjectivity, Sentiment, & Social Media Analysis, pages 194–201, Toronto, Canada.
+Association for Computational Linguistics.

+or BibLatex:

 @inproceedings{gonzalez-lopez-bethard-2023-transformer,
     title = "Transformer-based cynical expression detection in a corpus of {S}panish {Y}ou{T}ube reviews",